 Its antifungal property makes it efficient for preventing the growth of mold.
 Mold is a fungus that grows in the form of hyphae.
 Tree oil causes no health problems.
 The only problem is how to get it.
 Otherwise, it is a perfect remedy for preventing the growth of mold in your humidifier.

 Apart from the above additives, you can consider the following methods of preventing mold growth in humidifiers.

 Change the water in your humidifier on a regular basis.

 Backwater can be a perfect place for mold spores and bacteria.
-Try to clean and refill your humidifier with fresh water very regularly.
+Try to clean and refill your humidifier with freshwater very regularly.
 If you can afford to do it on a daily basis, that would be great.

 Use vinegar to clean your humidifier often

-Vinegar is a perfect addition for preventing mold growth and lime buildup.
+Vinegar is a perfect addition to preventing mold growth and lime buildup.
 Thus, it is also good for cleaning your humidifier.
 Use a soft cloth and wet it with vinegar and wipe all the components.
 Ensure all removable components are cleaned.
 After cleaning, wait for them to dry before filling your humidifier with fresh water.

 Use bleach to kill mold

 Somehow, mold may successfully grow inside your humidifier.
 In that case, spill a bleach solution inside and outside your humidifier.
 You can use it to clean the humidifier before rinsing the water reservoir with distilled water.